If you have questions about purchasing a license call 1-800-5GO-HUNT.

 ---|---|

 Crappie | For crappie, the bite is picking up.
-Look for the deep, off shore brush tops in 10 – 20 ft. of water to hold fish.
-They can come up more shallow with warm water temperatures.
-Jigs and/or minnows will both produce some bites, but one may out produce the other on any given day, depending on conditions. |
+Jigs and/or minnows will both produce some bites, but one may out produce the other on any given day, depending on conditions.
+Drifting/trolling is a good technique for the deeper pre-spawn fish while casting jigs. |

 Bream | Bream bite is slow still, but should be picking up in the near future.
-Try tight lining red worms or meal worms 10 - 15 ft. of water.
+Try tight lining red worms or meal worms.
 The most productive areas are along the dam and just out from the fishing piers, or anywhere with structure. |

 Catfish | The catfish bite is slow and there are no recent reports from anglers.
 Target drop-offs and deeper shoreline cover like laydowns with tight lined liver and/or night crawlers.
-The afternoon hours will be the best time to go, especially on sunny days and the water starts warming up. |
+Cut bait is also productive catfish bait. |

 Species | Lengths to Release | Daily Creel Limits |